SumoLogic/sumologic-documentation/docs/observability/aws/deploy-use-aws-observability/deploy-with-terraform.md

 #### cloudwatch_logs_source_details

-Provide details for the Sumo Logic Cloudwatch Logs source.
+Provide details for the Sumo Logic CloudWatch Logs source.
 If not provided, then defaults will be used.

 For bucket_details (used with Kinesis Firehose Logs Source):